alexshopov/assembler/README.md

-This is a basic starting point for a MIPS-like assembler written in C. Input validation, error checking, labels, and support for labels, data blocks, etc are up to you to implement.
+This is a basic starting point for Harvard Extension [CSCIE-93 Computer Architecture](http://sites.fas.harvard.edu/~cscie287/) students to develop a MIPS-like assembler written in C. Input validation, error checking, labels, and support for labels, data blocks, etc are up to you to implement.

 ## Instruction Set